PgCert Autism

 Course summary

-• Develop an in-depth knowledge of what autism is and issues across age ranges.
+• Develop a critical understanding of what autism is and isn’t.

 How you learn